cmrust/rando/src/migrations/README.md

 alembic init migrations
 ```

-Then `migrations/env.py` was updated to load SQL Alchemy model code and db connection info.
+Then `migrations/env.py` was updated to load SQLAlchemy model code and db connection info.